Eranmonnie/Eran/readme.md

 - `runtime/value.ts`: Defines various types and utility functions for runtime values.
 - `text.txt`: A sample program written in the custom programming language.

+## Language Features

+The custom programming language supports the following features:
+- Variable declaration and assignment
+- Function declaration and calls
+- Native functions
+- Numeric operations

+However, it does not support strings and conditional statements for now.

 ## Usage

 ### Running a Program from a File